Pedrobe9/react-portfolio/README.md

 ## Description

 This project is a portfolio made using the React technology.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+The internet is a great place to showcase your skilll.
+This portfolio aims to show some of the work I have completed so far and the skills developped in the pocess.
+The development of the applications was a great opportunity to consolidate the knowledge about the use of React.

 - URL of the functional, deployed application: https://pedrobe9.github.io/react-portfolio/
 = URL of the GitHub repository: https://github.com/Pedrobe9/react-portfolio